lmeadors/xppio/README.md

 It might be nice to add annotations for aliases.
 That's a possible addition...but I'm not convinced that this is something the framework should do, because it's more of a configuration thing.

-Other collection types like Maps and Sets are not yet supported.
+Other collection types like Sets are not yet supported.
 I don't need them yet, so I didn't build the support.
 That said, using an alias for your collection with populate() should work for classes that implement collection.
 I just haven't tested or tried it yet.
 Let me know.